Sleep Efficiency Calculator

 A healthy sleep efficiency is generally considered to be around 85% or higher.
 Here’s how this range breaks down:

-• 85-89%: This is often considered the lower limit of normal sleep efficiency.
-While it may be acceptable, improvements might still be beneficial.
+- 80-89%: This is often considered the lower limit of healthy sleep efficiency.
+We all have nights when sleep efficiency is a bit lower due to disruptions, but consistently lower numbers suggest improvements might still be beneficial.

 Researchers have explored various parameters that define sleep quality, including sleep efficiency.
 They emphasize that sleep efficiency might be influenced by various factors, including age, stress levels, lifestyle, and sleep disorders.